rach-m/intro-to-programming/README.md

 So there are a couple of parts to our answer:

-1. Programming is a verb: we're doing something, namely making a program.
+1. Programming is a verb: we're doing something, namely creating a program.
 1. Programming is about interacting with computers.
 We are trying to get the computer to do something, after all.
 1. Programming is about solving problems.
+1. Programming is creative!

 How do those points stack up against what was in your answer?